allanbunch/node-red-openai-api/README.md

 The node writes its output back to `msg.payload`.

+## Important v6.37.0 Update

+`Create Conversation Item` now follows the upstream OpenAI Conversations contract.

+Use `msg.payload.items` as an array.

+Older flows that send a singular `msg.payload.item` object no longer match the supported contract and must be updated before moving to this release.

 ## Start Here

 If you want to understand the shape of this node quickly, these example flows are the best entry points: